LksWlprn/Opus-Magnum-Philosophicum/README.md

 communication the pattern of impulses across the severed corpus callosum, so that the activity of each hemisphere has all along been integrated with that of the other as though they had never been parted.
-And each still communicates with the body in the same pattern it normally would [Fig. 4].
+And each still communicates with the body in the same pattern it normally would.
 This maintenance of the normal pattern of brain activity and of interaction with the body explains why your experience and behavior is, even in this odd case, of a normal sort.